Curriculum Guide · Courses

 Prerequisite: Corporate Income Tax Law I (or Taxation II); US Taxation of International Transactions (or US Taxation of Domestic Persons Outside the United States); Recommended: prior or concurrent enrollment in Corporate Income Tax Law II (or completion of Taxation II).

 DISTANCE STUDENTS REGISTER FOR CRN#: 10108.
-This course is only open on a distance basis to students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs.
+This course is open to both on campus and distance students.
+However, only students enrolled in the Executive LL.M. in Taxation, the Executive LL.M. in Securities & Financial Regulation, and the MSL programs may take this course on a distance basis.
 All J.D. students and resident LL.M. students may not enroll in this course on a distance basis.